daniel-p-gonzalez/bon/docs/ch01-03-quick-tour.md

 end
 ```

-To implement norm for our 2d point type above, we simple have to add the implementation:
+To implement norm for our 2d point type above, we simply have to add the implementation:

 ```ocaml
 impl Norm<point2d>